 Gemmologist

-Gemmologists apply their knowledge of natural gemstones, synthetics and imitations to identify and grade coloured stones and diamonds.
+Gemmologists apply their knowledge of natural gemstones, synthetics, and imitations to identify and grade them.

 Appraiser